optimagic-dev/optimagic/docs/source/explanations/differentiation/richardson_extrapolation.rst

      \implies \hat{L} = \{H^{-1} g \}_1 = L + \mathcal{O}(h^6)

-And so indeed we improved on the error rate.
+And so indeed we improved the error rate.